m8e/docker-script/portainer/README.md

 # Portainer
-A Simple management UI for Docker.
+A simple management UI for Docker.

 ## PURPOSE
 I believe you could find answers to **General Questions** <a href="../../README.md" title="" target="_blank">here</a>.
 Don't hesitate to <a href="https://github.com/jodumont/docker/issues/new" title="Ask a question by submitting an issue on github." target="_blank">ask any question</a> even if it's to know which colour is the blue sky ? :)